About the “Un día de lluvia en Barcelona” series

 The contrast of nature & architecture

 On your visit to Montserrat you can take a stroll or take one of the funiculars and get up closer to the nature and geology of the mountain itself.
-If you are interested in the outdoors or in wildlife you will be amazed by the unique surroundings and the contrast of extraordinary nature & ordinary architecture.
+If you like outdoors or in wildlife you will be amazed.
+The unique surroundings and the contrast of extraordinary nature & ordinary architecture are amazing assets.

 Arches & corridors